Schvenn/AllKQLtoHTML/README.md

 ## Overview
-This script will read Sentinel JSON files containing Analytics rules and create a single page HTML output for easy search and reference.
+This script will read Sentinel JSON files containing Analytics rules and create a single page HTML output for easy search and reference, as well as a report_navigator.json file for use with the Mitre ATT&CK Navigator heatmap.

+The webpage features statistics about the rules, filtering, the ability to copy queries to the clipboard and more.
+Check out the screenshots to see some of what it can do.

 	Usage: AllKQLtoHTML <file1.json> <file2.json> <outfile.html> <-concat> <-merge> <-usage> <-help>